BillJr99/BillJr99.github.io/_software/iotframework.md

   - software
 ---

+This software suite contains scripts to collect and store IoT sensor data, such as RFID tag information using an Impinj Speedway RFID reader.
+The collection framework interfaces with a heterogeneous suite of devices in real-time, and stores the data in a database or streaming service as defined by the driver configuration.
+A corresponding processing suite visualizes the real-time or archived data collected by the collection framework, enabling rapid experimentation and testing of machine learning algorithms on existing and new datasets.
+Sensor fusion, ground truth, and data perturbation modules allow for automated and controlled manipulation of the data sets and comparison to ground truth.
+It is modular and generalizable to a variety of sensor systems and processing needs.

 ![IoT Framework Software Driving an Impinj R420 Interrogator to Visualize Respiratory Patterns on a SimBaby Mannequin Wearing the Passive Bellyband Smart Garment Device](/files/media/software-iotframework/simbaby.jpg "IoT Framework Software Driving an Impinj R420 Interrogator to Visualize Respiratory Patterns on a SimBaby Mannequin Wearing the Passive Bellyband Smart Garment Device")

 ![IoT Framework Software Driving an Impinj R420 Interrogator to Visualize Respiratory Patterns on a SimBaby Mannequin Wearing the Passive Bellyband Smart Garment Device, with a Pregnant Mannequin Wearing the Bellyband](/files/media/software-iotframework/simbabyandpregnancy.jpg "IoT Framework Software Driving an Impinj R420 Interrogator to Visualize Respiratory Patterns on a SimBaby Mannequin, with a Pregnant Mannequin Wearing the Bellyband")

-This software suite contains scripts to collect and store IoT sensor data, such as RFID tag information using an Impinj Speedway RFID reader.
-It is modular and generalizable to a variety of sensor systems and processing needs.

 Information about the architecture of this system can be found in my [Ph.D.
 Dissertation](/publication/dissertation) and on [this paper](/publication/iotdi2017) detailing the use of the framework on RFID-based sensor systems.